 As parents, we often want to keep our babies safe and that often means free of germs.
 Because of this, many parents ask the question, “are baby wipes antibacterial?”
 And “are baby wipes disinfectant?”
-While certain baby wipes are antibacterial, and able to inhibit the growth of bacteria on baby’s skin, they are not disinfecting.
+While certain wipes may be made with ingredients that help repel some microbes, they are not necessarily disinfecting.

 So while baby wipes are great for diaper changes, wiping off a sticky face, and cleaning up a little spill, they shouldn’t be relied on to kill germs on hands and other surfaces.
 Instead of relying on baby wipes for sanitizing, parents should focus on regularly washing their hands, and their child’s, with soap and water.

 If you’re wondering what’s in baby wipes, the answer is usually ingredients specifically designed to remove urine and fecal matter from baby’s skin, while also being gentle on that skin.
 Baby wipes specifically made for baby’s with sensitive skin, like the bamboo baby wipes made by Eco Pea Co., contain the following ingredients:

 Water (aqua).
 Water is a crucial ingredient in baby wipes as it’s a carrier and diluent for the other ingredients.
 Eco Pea utilizes extensive filtration to make sure only high-quality water is in our wipes.

 Glycerin.
 Known as a humectant (retains moisture), glycerin is a non-toxic, viscous liquid that helps wipes hold water, ensuring they’re moist and gentle on baby’s skin.
 In addition, glycerin has antimicrobial and antiviral properties, providing protection from skin irritants, hydrating skin, and supporting the healing of issues like a rash.